-- media comments must not state or imply that they represent the views of the Council or the community board (unless the member has been delegated to do so); - media comments which are contrary to a Council or community board decision or policy must clearly state that they do not represent the views of the majority of members; - media comments must observe the other requirements of the Code; for example, comments should not disclose confidential information, criticise, or compromise the impartiality or integrity of staff or other members; and avoids aggressive, offensive or abusive comments which reflects adversely on a member, the Council, or the community board; - media comments must not be misleading and should be accurate within the bounds of reasonableness; - media comments must not provide a pre-determined view on a report or decision that has yet to be presented to the community board; - social media pages controlled by members and used for making observations relevant to
+- media comments must not state or imply that they represent the views of the Council; - media comments which are contrary to a Council decision or policy must clearly state that they do not represent the views of the majority of members; - media comments must observe the other requirements of the Code; for example, comments should not disclose confidential information, criticise, or compromise the impartiality or integrity of staff or other members; and avoids aggressive, offensive or abusive comments which reflects adversely on a member or the Council; - media comments must not be misleading and should be accurate within the bounds of reasonableness; - media comments must not provide a pre-determined view on a report or decision that has yet to be presented to the Council or a committee; - social media pages controlled by members and used for making observations relevant to their role as a members should be open and transparent, except where abusive or

-- their role as a members should be open and transparent, except where abusive or inflammatory content is being posted; and - social media posts about other members, Council staff or the public must be consistent with section 5 of this Code.
+- inflammatory content is being posted; and - social media posts about other members, Council staff or the public must be consistent with section 5 of this Code.
 (See Appendix A for guidelines on a member's personal use of social media).